rushill2/IntegratedLibrarySystem/README.md

 #### Module 4: Borrow/Return
 1. Issues table display TODO
 2. Remove button needed for state transition

+## DataVault
+Overarching data-store class that allows for pre-computing of values.
+Ex: moving from search to search results - search results table populated onclick 'borrow' on search, and reference stored in DataVault

+### Functions

+#### populateIssues():
+Pre-loader for documents already borrowed.
+Used by HomePage, and SearchResults.
+Runs when we trigger a state transition via button in these fragments.
+Also called when book is Returned, to 'refresh'

+#### populateResults():
+Pre-loader for document search.
+Used by HomePage, SearchBooks

 # Further work
 1. 2FA, security measures